 - or you refused to provide a breath/fluid sample to a police officer

-What does a DUI mean for my license immediately?
+What does an impaired driving mean for my license immediately?

 If it is your first offence, you are subject to an immediate 90-day, no-driving license suspension.
 After this period has passed, you may apply to drive under a suspended license for a year with the Ignition Interlock Program.
 If you choose not to participate in the program, you will be suspended for a full year plus the initial 90 days with no ability to drive legally.